Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Results

-We used CVIs and a dendrogram to select the linkage criterion for clustering student profiles.
-Initial validation suggested to use complete linkage criterion.
-In further validation for cluster numbers, multiple CVIs (Figure \ref{fig:sutdent_profile_clusters_cvis}) suggested 4--6 student profile clusters.
-Based on a visual review of a resulting dendrogram (Figure \ref{fig:student_strategy_profiles_dendrogram}), one student's profile (Student 1) appears to strongly differ from the other students.
-As such, we ultimately selected $K_\text{student} = 5$ as the cluster number, with four clusters representing learning profile types and one cluster containing the outlier student.
+Initial validation suggested using the complete linkage criterion in agglomerative clustering.
+To select the appropriate number of student profile clusters, we used both CVIs (Figure \ref{fig:sutdent_profile_clusters_cvis}) and a dendrogram (Figure \ref{fig:student_strategy_profiles_dendrogram}).
+On closer inspection of the CVIs, $K=4$ and $K=5$ emerged as potential cluster numbers, as some CVIs either reach the maximum value or show a clear increase.
+Based on an additional visual review of the dendrogram, one student's profile appears clearly separate from the others.
+We therefore selected $K_\text{student} = 5$ as the cluster number, with four clusters representing learning profile types and one cluster containing the outlier student.

-An overview of the interpreted learning profile types along with a summary of the available self-report data is shown in Figure \ref{fig:student_profile_clusters}.
-A further listing and description of all emerged themes used in the study's analysis is listed in Appendix~\ref{appendix:themes}.
-Overall, three of the learning profiles represent various levels of activity during CS1, while one learning profile includes all students that dropped out mid-course.
-Further, the profile of the single outlier student represents a case of a low-activity student who managed to pass the course by compensating low task performance with good exam results.
-All clusters include students without self-reports, with the cluster of course dropouts having no recorded self-reports at all.
-The profile of a single student contains a self-report that was extensively used in interpreting the profile.
-Nevertheless, visually, there appear to be some differences in self-reported opinions of students' own performance between the clusters.
+An overview of the interpreted learning profile types, along with a summary of the available self-report data, is shown in Figure \ref{fig:student_profile_clusters}.
+A full listing and description of all themes that emerged in the study's analysis is provided in Appendix~\ref{appendix:themes}.
+Three of the learning profiles represent various levels of activity during CS1, while one learning profile includes all students who dropped out mid-course.
+The profile of the single outlier student represents a low-activity student who managed to pass the course by compensating for low task performance with good exam results.
+All clusters include some participants without submitted self-reports, and the cluster of course dropouts contains no self-reports at all.
+The profile of the single outlier contains one self-report that was used extensively to characterize the student.
+Nevertheless, visually, there appear to be some differences between clusters in the self-reported opinions of students' own performance.
 Next, we describe the learning profile types interpreted from the clusters based on the visualizations, descriptive statistics, confirmatory tests, and excerpts from the self-reports.
+When reporting the excerpts, we use student identifiers in relation to all original participants in the study ($N=47$).
+The same identifiers appear in Figure~\ref{fig:student_strategy_profiles_dendrogram}.